Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - Trademark Favorite Food: Almost always seen with a cone of mint chocolate chip ice cream in his hand.

 - Unlucky Extra: He just wants to eat his ice cream, but the franchise goes out of its way to find ways to make him drop it before he can.
 That's the joke.

 - Victimized Bystander: He drops his ice cream any time he runs into Lilo.
 In the climax, the ice cream is knocked off by the wing of a passing spaceship.

-- The Voiceless: He's only spoken twice: once in the Comic Zone comic "Sue-Whatsi?!?" ("I don't see any giant wave"), and once in the Lilo & Stitch: The Series episode "Babyfier" (yelling when he trips over Babyfier's pod and crying after Babyfier turns him into a baby).
+- The Voiceless: He's only spoken thrice: once in the Comic Zone comic "Sue-Whatsi?!?" ("I don't see any giant wave"), and twice in the Lilo & Stitch: The Series, in the episodes "Swirly" (clucking like a chicken after being hypnotized by Swirly and overhearing Mertle saying to Lilo "You're a big chicken") and "Babyfier" (yelling when he trips over Babyfier's pod and crying after Babyfier turns him into a baby).

 - Walking Shirtless Scene: A definite non-Fanservice example in the original film and some episodes of The Series.
 These scenes of him show just how badly sunburned he is.

 A skinny, green koala-like experiment who is presumably an earlier prototype of either Stitch or Reuben.
 He has all of Stitch's abilities but is not as capable as his younger cousin.

 Note that he is only called 621 in the game; the "Chopsuey" name comes from Leroy & Stitch, where it's shown in the credits' list of experiments.